kristopherjohnson/cxxforth/cxxforth.cpp.md

         ": 2constant   create , ,  does>  dup cell+ @ swap @ ;",

-`/CELL` is not an ANS Forth word, but it is useful to be able to get the size of a cell without using `1 CELLS`.
+`/CELL` is not a standard word, but it is useful to be able to get the size of a cell without using `1 CELLS`.